zorba78/cnu-r-programming-lecture-note/docs/02-data-type.md

 ```

 ```
-Warning in x + y: 두 객체의 길이가 서로 배수관계에 있지 않습니다
+Warning in x + y: longer object length is not a multiple of shorter object length
 ```

 ```